 Tragically, the 2001 event was marred by the death of a trackside marshal, but spirits were lifted at the following year’s race when Mark Webber scored two points for the tail-ender Minardi team on his F1 debut, sparking a wave of patriotism and emotion across the country.

-Incredibly, Webber has never managed a better result on home soil than his first-race effort, matching it in 2005 for Williams and again last year.
+Incredibly, Webber has never managed a better result on home soil than his first-race effort, matching it in 2005 for Williams and again in 2011.

 Albert Park has proved to be something of a Michael Schumacher benefit, with the German picking up a hat-trick of wins in 2000-2, and then a fourth win in 2004.
 Despite Mercedes’ improved form over the pre-season testing period, the German is unlikely to be a race-winning contender this weekend, unless a bit of luck falls his way.